joshcanhelp/josh-to-11/content/post/25-graffiti-art-evolution-from-drawing-to-painting-to-vector-moving-your-art-into-a-new-market.md

 wpid: 75
 ---

-# Graffiti art evolution: from drawing to painting to vector; moving your art into a new market

 I like finding two things that don’t intuitively mix and extend them out until they touch.
 It might seem funny to a graffiti writer think that the tools of logo/icon design (vector illustration software like Adobe Illustrator) could help them achieve new things and reach new people.
 To me, a computer nerd first, a businessman next, and a graffiti artist on the side, the whole process makes perfect sense.